 Along the top of the piece are two traditional floral bands, one with pansies and one with roses.
-Beneath the bands are numerous family initials (BD, IS, MW, MH, TD, ID, MD, ID, MS, HD, ID, ID, MP, MD).
-A plethora of motifs, both Scottish and Dutch, fill in most empty spaces - trees, birds, flowers, fountain, peacocks and Adam & Eve.
+Beneath the bands are numerous familial initials, all with crowns (BD, IS, MW, MH, TD, ID, MD, ID, MS, HD, ID, ID, MP, MD).
+A plethora of motifs, both Scottish and Dutch, fill in most empty space - trees, birds, flowers, a fountain, peacocks and Adam & Eve.
 Centered at the bottom of the sampler is a pedimented house with a fenced lawn.
 An additional unusual feature is a traditional Dutch shepherd motif, complete with both black and white sheep.

 Size (W x H): 13 1/2 x 17 3/4 inches

 Mary married William Brown in 1833 in Linlithgow.
 The 1841 Scotland census shows the family is living in "Royal Burgh of Linlithgow" - William is a laborer, children are George (age 7), Mary (age 5), Catherine (age 1) and Mary's brother George.
 The family is not listed in the 1851 census.
-We presume Mary and the children went to live with other relatives because records indicate she died of a "rupture" in February 1856.
-Marriage status is listed as "widow" and her death is witnessed by her sister, Jean Roberts.
+Later records for Mary's death led us to presume the family went to live with other relatives following the death of William Brown.
+Records indicate Mary died of a "rupture" in February 1856; marriage status is listed as "widow" and her death is witnessed by her sister, Jean Roberts.